girlguidinghertfordshire/ggherts/_posts/2022-03-15-external-first-aid-courses.md

 If your training fulfils the criteria, the region verifier will advise the county administrators who will then add the qualification to your GO record accordingly.

-If you have undertaken external first aid training and wish this to be used within your Girlguiding role your external course must have been delivered on a **face-to-face** basis and last at least **6 hours**.
-It must have included both **child and adult CPR** and covered all the same elements _Girlguiding 1st response_ courses.

 **Please note:** To be a recognised first aider in Girlguiding you **must** also complete the 1st response e-learning via the [Girlguiding Learning Platform][2]{:.external-link}{:target="_blank"}{:rel="noopener"}.

 **Completion of this e-learning module must show on your GO record before an external first aid qualification can be added.**